EQAR/deqar-docs/docs/report_data.md

     *e.g. 15*

 * **Assessment and certification\*** (<code>programme[n].assessment_certification</code>; conditionally required; string)
-  While a programme does not lead to a full degree, it could still have a formal outcome.
+  A programme that does not lead to a full degree could still have a formal outcome (e.g. a micro-credential).

     The field is **required** for programmes not leading to a full degree (e.g. micro-credentials) and **must be empty** for programmes leading to a full degree.